Plutonomicon/cardano-transaction-lib/doc/faq.md

 Time/slot conversion functions depend on `eraSummaries` [Ogmios local state query](https://ogmios.dev/mini-protocols/local-state-query/), that returns era bounds and slotting parameters details, required for proper slot arithmetic.
 The most common source of the problem is that Ogmios does not return enough epochs into the future.

+### Q: I'm getting `Uncomputable slot arithmetic; transaction's validity bounds go beyond the foreseeable end of the current era: PastHorizon`

+Ensure your transaction's validity range does not go over `SafeZone` slots of the current era.
+The reason for this kind of errors is that time-related estimations are slot-based, and future forks may change slot lengths.
+So there is only a relatively small time window in the future during which it is known that forks cannot occur.

 ## Ecosystem

 ### Q: Why `aeson` and not `argonaut`?